• Skip to primary navigation

 Using the angled brush, I painted into the groves.

-Add the peel and stick wallpaper liner.
+Add the peel-and-stick wallpaper liner.

 While it was drying, I added a peel and stick wallpaper liner to the inside of the drawer.
-I cut it ¼ inches wider and then I used an Exacto knife to cut off the excess.
+I cut it ¼ inches wider and then I used an Exacto knife (Affiliate Link) to cut off the excess.
 Here’s what it looks like finished.
 What do you think?

 Cut down the edges of the peel and stick wallpaper liner